Make tea. Take first warm, delicious sip. Help kids find shoes for 45 minutes. Finish tea cold.

 Sound familiar?
 Well then, you’re going to love this masala chai recipe!
 Infused with cinnamon, cardamom, ginger, fennel and peppercorns, it’s absolutely delicious both hot and cold.
 Most people probably tend to prefer one or the other, but I usually get to experience both with just one cup. 🙂

-Unlike my adaptogen chai tea recipe – which is a caffeine-free version that includes therapeutic herbs that help our bodies adapt to stress – this recipe is true to black-tea infused blends found in India.
+Unlike my adaptogen chai recipe – which is a caffeine-free version that includes therapeutic herbs that help our bodies adapt to stress – this recipe is true to black-tea infused blends found in India.

 Masala chai literally translates as “spiced tea,” so it’s no surprise that it’s full of rich, full-bodied spices that will fill your kitchen with a delightful aroma when brewed.